 48. Hit the slopes of the Italian Dolomites

-Besides the Alps, the Dolomites in Northeastern Italy is another mountain range that is worth visiting in Europe.
-The magnificent mountains are most sought after by skiers in winters and hikers & bikers in summers.
-High-end spas, luxury resorts, Michelin star restaurants – you get the gist.
+Besides the Alps, the Dolomites in Northeastern Italy are another mountain range that is worth visiting in Europe.
+The magnificent mountains with their well-groomed slopes are most sought after by skiers in winter and hikers & bikers in summer.
+High-end spas, luxury resorts, Michelin-star restaurants – you get the gist.

-49. Stroll the streets of Old Town of Tallinn, Estonia
+49. Stroll the streets of the Old Town of Tallinn, Estonia

-Walkthrough the cobblestoned streets of the Old Town of Tallinn and you will feel the magic of the place.
-The fairytale castles, amazing museums, artistic districts, quaint cafes, vibrant nightlife, and the warm locals make this city a must-visit destination.
+Walk through the cobblestoned streets of the Old Town of Tallinn and you will feel the magic of the place.
+The fairytale castles, amazing museums, artistic districts, quaint cafes, vibrant nightlife, and warm locals make this city a must-visit destination.
 The views from Toompea Hill are quite remarkable.

 50. Go backpacking